Updated: November 30, 2023

 But, if we do our job well, they won’t need it.

 Giving Our Kids Just Enough, But Not More

 We ALL want the best for our kids.

 When you reach financial independence, you are at the point where you can likely give your kids everything they’ll ever want and more.

 I don’t want to give our kids more than they need.

 I want to give them just enough to become the resilient and productive adults that I want them to be.

 I’m not sure exactly what this will look like.
 My children are just starting their schooling, but I can tell you that it will likely look something like this:

 - Allowed to fail, so they can learn that failure is a part of life.

 - Getting jobs as soon as they are old enough to be hired.

-- We’ll pay for a state college, or equivalent if they wanted to go out of state and received a scholarship.
+- We’ll pay for a state college, or equivalent if they want to go out of state and/or receive a scholarship.

 - Probably not allowed to live at home post-college, unless it makes financial sense or some other solid reasoning.